TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project4_OCR/doc/project4_desc.md

 ##### Project time table.

-Each week, we will give a tutorial in class and having live discussion and brainstorm sessions.
+This is a short project.
+During the first week, we will give a tutorial in class and having live discussion and brainstorm sessions.
 The instruction team will join team discussions during class and online.

 - week 1 (Nov 7/8): Introduction and project description.
 An overview of OCR.
-- week 2 (Nov 14/15): Q&A.
+- week 2 (Nov 14/15): Team Q&A on algorithms and evaluation plan.
 - Final presentation (Nov 28/29)

 ##### Suggested team workflow